 Unfortunately, Tasneem will not be able to join us for this session.
 Instead, we will have an expert guest Ramzia Akbari, and an anonymous sister ‘Uzma’ who shares her harrowing story.

 Ramzia Akbari is a senior counsellor qualified in Therapeutic counselling and works with a faith and culturally sensitive, Islamic counselling model.
 She currently works with the refugee, migrant and asylum seekers in North West London providing counselling in Farsi/Dari and English.
 She is also qualified in Post Cult Counselling and has experience working with Anxiety, Depression, relational trauma, child sexual abuse, domestic abuse, psychopathic and narcissistic abuse, spiritual abuse and has a special interest in radicalisation.
 She is a member of the BACP and abides by the BACP ethical guideline.

-With the help of a trained counsellor specialising in spiritual abuse and cults, will explore why this particular case is classed as such and how we can protect our loved ones from this happening.
+With the help of a trained counsellor specialising in spiritual and sexual abuse and cults, we explore why this particular case is classed as sexual abuse (and not spiritual abuse) and how we can protect our loved ones from this happening to them.

 - Who this figure of community was, ie what he has achieved, how people treated him

 - Some context of your life, childhood, family dynamics, personality Was there any control dynamic in the family à familiar system/ ripe for abuse…?
 Vulnerabilities?Covert Narcissistic, past history and patterns, Influence tec – authority, social proof (because x, y supports this person, he must be a good person)